Excerpt from the government of Ontario’s ‘Newsroom’

 (e) that are cleated or otherwise secured against slipping.”

-Echaufauds Plus (Laval) Inc. was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1(c) which states,
+Echaufauds Plus (Laval) Inc. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1(c) which states,

 “An employer shall ensure that,